The Key to Real Estate Success Might be Empathy

-In a recent survey of CEOs, more than 80 percent said that empathy is critical to business success, both in terms of building a great culture and outreach to prospects.
+In a recent survey of CEOs, more than 80 percent said that empathy in business is critical to success, both in terms of building a great culture and outreach to prospects.

-More than a dozen years ago, the Harvard Business Review published a report saying that empathy was the most critical element for sales success.
+More than a dozen years ago, the Harvard Business Review published a report saying that empathy in sales was the most critical element for success.

-We’ve touched upon empathy in previous posts, but thought we’d take a deeper dive today to give you a better understanding of how empathy can drive your real estate business.
+We’ve touched upon empathy and real estate in previous posts but thought we’d take a deeper dive today to give you a better understanding of how empathy can drive your real estate business.

 In a strange way, there has been a resurgence in attention to empathy because of the pandemic.
 Because so many of us were impacted by the pandemic, especially in the early “lock down” months, it was easier to relate to what another person was going through.

-Let’s walk through a few tips on how you can harness the power of empathy to be a better real estate agent.
+Let’s walk through a few tips on how you can harness the power of empathy in real estate to be a better agent.

 First, let’s start with some basic definitions.